ecoreng/Multiattach/README.md

 #### Manual installation

-  * Extract the archive.
+  * Extract the file.
 Upload the content to your Croogo installation in the ./app/Plugins/Multiattach directory.
   * visit Croogo's extension system to "activate" the plugin.

 ## How to use